DenisDaniel707/FSLA/README.md

-# FSLA
+# FSLA - Database Management Tool

-Database management tool
+Built using Node.js with Express, Postgres and React with AntDesign